boyney123/awesome-eventbridge/README.md

 ## Videos

+- [EventBridge under the hood](https://www.youtube.com/watch?v=t1UfgCE02Do) - Julian Wood and the EventBridge team dive into EventBridge under the hood.
+If you want to learn from a few of the best folks around the service then this is worth a watch.

 - [How to get started with Amazon EventBridge](https://www.youtube.com/watch?v=ea9SCYDJIm4).
 James Beswick talks us through a quick introduction into EventBridge.

 - AWS re:Invent 2020: [Building event-driven applications with Amazon EventBridge](https://www.youtube.com/watch?v=Wk0FoXTUEjo).
 Great talk by Stephen Liedig around EventBridge, Multi-account patterns and recommended practices.